Nursing Course Description(s)

-The impact of multifactorial complex health needs on the family will be explored.
-Critical thinking, evidence-based practice, nursing management of clients pertaining to complex health needs will be practiced within high acuity settings for adults.
-Family presence in such settings and end of life issues will be incorporated.
+The impact of multifactorial complex health needs will be explored.
+Critical thinking, evidence-based practice, and nursing management of clients pertaining to complex health needs will be practiced across multiple settings including high acuity settings for adults.
+Multidisciplinary collaborative care, transitional care, and end of life issues will be incorporated.
 Clinical/Simulation Lab component.
 Fees: Additional fee required.
-Prerequisites: NURS3010, NURS3015, NURS3030, NURS4030
+Prerequisites: NURS4010, NURS3010, NURS3030, NURS4030 Corequisites: NURS3015

 NURS4010 Nursing of Diverse Populations in the Community (4)

 A study of nursing in health promotion, health protection, and health maintenance for communities and populations.
 A major emphasis will be the collaborative role of nursing in management of community health care needs.
 Environmental influences upon the health of groups will be a focus.
 Clinical component.
-Fulfills a General Education Level II Cross Cultural Experience if taken with NURS4010CC Intercultural Lab 2.
+Fulfills a general education Level II Cross-Cultural Experience if taken with NURS4010CC, Intercultural lab.
 Fees: Additional fee required.
-Prerequisites: NURS3010, NURS3015, NURS4030
+Prerequisites: NURS3020, NURS3030 Corequisites: NURS3010, NURS4030

 NURS4020 Leadership and Management in Professional Nursing (3)

-Explore concepts of leadership and management applied within professional nursing practice.
+Explores concepts of leadership and management applied within professional nursing practice.
 Nursing and health care trends within the context of regional, national and international arenas will be explored.
-Emphasis on healthcare systems and policy.
+Emphasis is on healthcare systems and policy.
 Prerequisites: NURS4000, NURS4010

 Students acquire an understanding of the research process and evidence-based practice.
 Students will be guided in applying and incorporating research into evidence-based nursing practice.
 Human subject protection training is required.
 Prerequisites: MATH2240, ENGL1030, NURS3020, NURS3030